 Jonny made another appearance on Looks Unfamiliar talking about Galaxy Gold by Neil Norman And His Cosmic Orchestra, Battlestar Galactica action figures, the disastrous second season of Buck Rogers In The 25th Century, H.G, Wells’ The Shape Of Things To Come, Fall Out by DATA and Space Wars – Fact And Fiction; you can find it here.

 In The Sofa is covered in more depth in the edition of Looks Unfamiliar with Will Maclean, which you can find here.
 Dead Ernest – and more compelling evidence of its astonishing levels of unfunniness – also came up in the Looks Unfamiliar Extra with Melanie Williams which you can find here.
+Joanne Sheppard joined us for a chat about Roger Hargreaves’ other book series Timbuctoo here.

 © Tim Worthington.